UniMainzGeo/LaMEM/README.md

      for installation instructions.
 We also provide some installation instructions on how to compile PETSc (and mpich, gcc, as well as PETSc) on various machines in /doc/installation.
 The simplest manner is sometimes to let PETSc install all additional packages (like MPICH), but that often does not result in the most efficient code.
 You also have to make sure that the path is set correctly in that case (for MPICH, for example).
 On a large scale cluster, you will have to link against the cluster libraries (for MPI, for example).

-* If you want to do debugging of LaMEM as well, it is a good idea to install both a DEBUG and an OPTIMIZED version of LaMEM, in separate directories.
+* If you want to do debugging of LaMEM as well, it is a good idea to install both a DEBUG and an OPTIMIZED version of PETSc, in separate directories.

 * Nothing else - if the correct version of PETSc is installed, LaMEM will work fine.

-## 2. Download and build LaMEM
+#### 2.2.3 Install LaMEM

 * Download LaMEM from BitBucket, preferable by using GIT on your system:

 ```